1ST CSF HYDRODYNAMICS SYMPOSIUM

 About Dr. Kurtcuoglu: Dr. Vartan Kurtcuoglu obtained his degree in mechanical engineering and his doctorate in biomedical engineering from ETH Zurich.
 He has extensive experience in the study of cerebrospinal fluid dynamics and blood flow using computational fluid dynamics based on magnetic resonance imaging and computed tomography data.
 He currently lectures on energy conversion and transport in biological systems and leads a biofluidics research group at ETH Zurich.
 He is the principal investigator of SmartShunt, an international, interdisciplinary project that aims at developing a feed-back controlled cerebrospinal fluid shunt system for hydrocephalus.

+CSF IN WASHINGTON.
 Dorothy Poppe, Executive Director of the Chiari & Syringomyelia Foundation, returned to Washington DC to continue talks with the NIH.

 We are pleased to report that our meeting on July 20, 2010 with Katrina Gwinn, MD, Program Director, Extramural Research Program and Naomi Kleitman, PhD, Program Director, NIH/NINDS Repair & Plasticity Cluster at the National Institute of Health (NIH) was productive.
 CSF wanted to reach out to Dr. Gwinn who works in the Neurogenetics Cluster as a Program Director at NINDS, and handles a portfolio of diseases and disorders for the NIH/NINDS.
 Chiari malformation is part of her recently acquired portfolio.
 This meeting was an opportunity to educate Dr. Gwinn on CSF’s key board members, mission, accomplishments and research goals.